openfisca/openfisca-doc/community.md

 In order to increase discoverability of channels and ease navigation, the following prefixes are used:

 - `of-` channels are about quick discussions and requests for help on a technical module.
-They don’t replace GitHub issues and Pull requests as the mean to reach consensus.
+To make decisions on changes to apply to these modules, we use GitHub issues and Pull Requests on dedicated repositories.
 - `country-` channels centralise discussions around a specific tax and benefit system.
 The name of the tax and benefit system in the Slack channel is the same name as the distributed module.
 - `ext-CY-` channels centralise discussions around extensions to countries tax and benefit systems.
 The `CY` part is the two-letter ISO code of the extended country.
 - `group-CY-` channels are campfires around which some specific groups of contributors to a country gather.
 When a country becomes large enough, it often happens that several employers of contributors work concurrently on different parts of the model, and the main `country-` channel would become unreadable.
 The `CY` part is the two-letter ISO code of the extended country.
-- `share-` channels are newsrooms on which everyone is encouraged to share their learnings.
+- `share-` channels are newsrooms on which everyone is encouraged to share their news, learnings and accomplishments  :)

 ## Contact